Which truth teller tells true?

 People around the world are desperate to lose weight.
-So desperate they do – and say – some crazy things.
+So desperate they do—and say—desperate and crazy things.

-If the goal is healthier people – and a population with greater physical, social, and mental wellbeing, which is the World Health Organization’s definition of health – what we’re doing today is bizarre.
-Even funny – in a sad way.
+If the goal is healthier people—and a population with greater physical, social, and mental wellbeing—the World Health Organization’s definition of health—what we’re doing is bizarre.
+It might be funny—if it weren’t so harmful.

 Let’s illustrate with two “amazing” stories: the “power” of raspberry ketones, and the “limitless” potential of seaweed.

-In 2013 many people opened their email to find that “Raspberry Ultra Drops” were a fantastic product full of “fat-burning ingredients.”
+In 2013 many people opened their email to find that “Raspberry Ultra Drops” were a fantastic product full of “fat-burning ingredients” (by what—spontaneous combustion?).
 Raspberry Ultra Drops also promised to detoxify your body.
-They came with “endorsements” by Dr. Oz – even a positive story from Fox News.
+They came with “endorsements” by Dr. Oz—even a positive story from Fox News.

-As Snopes.com noted, this was mainly lies.
-The news stories were fake versions of Fox (what would Jon Stewart think?)
-And though Dr. Oz had made some positive noises about raspberry ketones, he very clearly had not endorsed this product.
+As Snopes.com noted, it was mostly lies.
+The news investigations were, yes, fakes of Fox (what would Jon Stewart think?)
+Dr. Oz had made some positive noises about raspberry ketones, but had very clearly not endorsed this particular product.

 The company soon disappeared.
 Another internet diet scam.

-But what’s perhaps more interesting were the “reviews” of Raspberry Ultra Drops.
+But what’s perhaps more interesting were some “reviews” of Raspberry Ultra Drops.
 One vigorous denunciation of the fraud came from the Diet Management Association of America.
-The DMAA claim they are an impartial source of information, allowing the “best professional” scientists and nutritionists to post – without editing – their findings.
-They tout the many different trusted websources they highlight – like the Mayo Clinic and CNN.
+The DMAA claim they are an impartial source of information, allowing the “best professional” scientists and nutritionists to post—without editing—their findings.
+They tout the many different trusted websources they highlight—like the Mayo Clinic and CNN.

 But who is the DMAA?
 Who runs it?
-There’s no information available on their website.
+There’s no information at all on their website.
 And they themselves sponsor diet products.
-The stuff they sell includes green coffee extracts, “superfruit” supplements, and our great Italian friend, Garcinia Cambogia.
+The stuff they sponsor includes green coffee extracts, “superfruit” supplements, and our great Italian friend, Garcinia Cambogia.
 The DMAA claim that all these products work.
-Their claims are buttressed by, yes, the “endorsement” of Dr. Oz.
+Their claims is buttressed by, yes, the “endorsement” of Dr. Oz.